 Cost

-Gable roofs are generally most cost-effective roof style to build and maintain because of simple geometry.
-A standard gable roof replacement in Jefferson City area typically ranges from $8,000 to $18,000 depending on size, pitch, and material choice.
-More complex designs like cross gables or dormer additions will increase both material and labor costs.
+Gable roofs are generally the most cost-effective roof style to build and maintain because of their simple geometry.
+A standard gable roof replacement in the Jefferson City area typically ranges from $8,000 to $18,000 depending on size, pitch, and material choice.
+More complex designs like cross gables or dormer additions increase both material and labor costs.

 Working with a Local Roofing Contractor